tianyi0216/ASL_539_Project/README.md

 The dataset is in `data` directory, with the train, test, validation split created in the subdirectories.

 The analysis, including the whole workflow from data processing, training, evaluation, and the live demo, is in `asl_detection_1.ipynb` file.
 Just run through each cell for a whole workflow.

+The analysis used in the project report running on colab can be found in the `colab` direcotry.
+Where `asl_detection_1.ipynb` is the training and evaluation for Faster R-CNN with ResNet50 pretrained backbone.
+Where as `copy_of_asl_detection_1.ipynb` is the training and evaluation for Faster R-CNN with Mobilenet V2 not pretrained backbone.